CMSgov/ab2d/website/sandbox/tutorial-postman.md

         content-location: http://sandbox.ab2d.cms.gov/api/v1/fhir/Job/6c5df22b-61cc-4c3d-815f-4e56aa647699/$status

+1. If the status endpoints are not visible, select <b>Status</b>

-14. Select <b>GET</b> beside "/api/v1/fhir/Job/{jobUuid}/$status" for "Returns a status of an export job" to expand the details of the operation
+1. Select <b>GET</b> beside "/api/v1/fhir/Job/{jobUuid}/$status" for "Returns a status of an export job" to expand the details of the operation

-15. Select <b>Try it out</b>
+1. Select <b>Try it out</b>

-16. Paste the job id into the A job identifier text box
+1. Paste the job id into the A job identifier text box

-17. Select <b>Execute</b>
+1. Select <b>Execute</b>

-18. If the status is 202, it will tell you the percent complete.
+1. If the status is 202, it will tell you the percent complete.

     Example: